Compile-time DI guardrails

 BuildServiceProvider Misuse

-`BuildServiceProvider()` calls while composing registrations (for example in `ConfigureServices`, `IServiceCollection` extension registration methods, or registration lambdas).
+`BuildServiceProvider()` calls while composing registrations (for example in `ConfigureServices`, `IServiceCollection` extension registration methods, registration lambdas, or builder-style `.Services` helper flows).

 Severity: Warning · Code fix: No